PCC

 Why is it worth it?
 Advantages of polyurethane-based substances.

 Polyurethane products are distinguished by, among other things, good elasticity (even with high hardness), unique resistance to abrasion and tearing, and resistance to greases, oils and ultraviolet (UV) radiation.
-In addition, they are relatively easy (while maintaining high performance, of course) to process industrially.
+In addition, they are relatively easy (while maintaining high performance) to process industrially.

 At the same time, finished PUR products are not damaged during intensive use.
 Hence, they are increasingly used as substitutes for rubber, wood, metal or ceramic products.
 This has a positive effect on the significant reduction of the total weight of finished products.